-Join Marilyn Jenkins, Executive Director of ACLA, and Michael Kumer, CEO of Boards Made-to-Order, for a brief informational session that will introduce you to some of the basic expectations of board and committee members.
-Bring your own questions, too.
-After registering, you will receive a confirmation email containing information about joining the meeting.
-The session will be recorded.
-We will update this page with directions for access after March 10
+Marilyn Jenkins, Executive Director of ACLA, and Michael Kumer, CEO of Boards Made-to-Order, held a brief informational session that introduced some of the basic expectations of board and committee members.

 By submitting an expression of interest your information will be sent to your local library location for consideration.
 Your library (which you select in the form below) will then reach out to discuss opportunities for board or committee service.

 As you might imagine, several factors are taken into consideration when appointing people to any board or committee.
 It is important to know that completing an expression of interest does not guarantee placement.
 Placement decisions are made by the libraries and their municipalities, not by ACLA.

 The Allegheny County Library Association (ACLA) is a federated library system of 46 public libraries delivering service in more than 70 locations throughout Allegheny County.
 Member libraries include the Carnegie Library of Pittsburgh (CLP), which has 19 locations, and 45 other libraries and their branches located outside the City of Pittsburgh.
 Each library is independent and has its own governance structure; as a consortium they share a countywide catalog; jointly offer downloadable books, audios, and videos as well as online databases; and provide a diverse calendar of programming events.
 Internet access and free Wi-Fi services are available at all county libraries.
 ACLA’s coordination expands the resources of local libraries beyond what they could accomplish individually.
 Read more about ACLA’s impact.